saltukalakus/auth0-show-rules-on-clients/README.md

 ```

 ## Limitations
-If any of your rules has some kind of logic like apply this rule if not these clients (blacklist), extension will not be able to list the relations correctly for that rule.
+If any of your rules have some kind of logic like "apply this rule if not these clients" (blacklist), extension will not be able to list the relations correctly for that rule.

 ### Sample
 ```javascript